hynchl/obs-input-logger/README.md

 # obs-input-logger
 A python script for synchronized input logging on OBS recordings.
-This scripts are tested on Windows 10, OBS 27
+This script was tested on Windows 10, OBS 27

 ### Configuration
 1. Make conda virtual environment and install libraries with `requirements.txt`